yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 1. Change the color scheme in `tailwind.config.js`
 2. Edit component files in `src/components` to adjust the layout and functionality
-3. Update meta tags and favicon in `public/index.html`
+3. Update meta tags in `public/index.html`

 ---